 When discussing the credentials fallacy, it’s important to point out two related logical fallacies:

-- First, there is the argument from authority, which is a logical fallacy which occurs when someone claims that a certain argument must be right, simply because it was stated by a supposed expert on the topic.
+- First, there is the argument from authority, which is a logical fallacy that occurs when someone claims that a certain argument must be right, simply because it was stated by a supposed expert on the topic.

-- Second, there is the appeal to accomplishments, which is a logical fallacy which occurs when someone claims that a certain argument must be right, simply because it was stated by someone who has a certain set of accomplishments.
+- Second, there is the appeal to accomplishments, which is a logical fallacy that occurs when someone claims that a certain argument must be right, simply because it was stated by someone who has a certain set of accomplishments.

 Essentially, the difference between the credentials fallacy and these two fallacies is that the credentials fallacy is based on the fallacious assumption that a lack of credentials is a valid reason to assume that a certain person is necessarily wrong, while the argument from authority and the appeal to accomplishments are based on the assumption that the presence of such credentials is a valid reason to assume that a certain person is necessarily right.